 Heredity: It Runs in the Family

-Were you ever told when you were younger than you looked just like your mother or father?
+Were you ever told when you were younger that you looked just like your mother or father?
 This is because we inherit genes from our parents that determine what we look like.
 Just like diseases or health risks, physical traits like your hairline and the shape of your nose can be determined by genes that have been passed on from generation to generation in your family.
 The passing of traits through generations is called heredity.

 Genes are passed from parents to children.
 Every person has two sets of chromosomes in their cells.
 When a man and woman conceive a baby, one set of chromosomes from each parent combine to make up the DNA of their child.
-Remember everyone has two copies of every gene.
+Remember: everyone has two copies of every gene.
 Because we receive only half of our mother's genes (one copy of each gene) and half of our father's genes, we are not identical to either of our parents.

 With each pregnancy, the chromosomes from our mother and father combine in different ways.
 This is why we are similar to, but not identical to our siblings; we receive a different combination of our parent's genes.